-4) Operational Coordination:
+5) Operational Coordination:

-Objective 4a: Examine the operational coordination requirements between the local first responder agencies in response to an active shooter event on a land based port facility.
+Objective 5a: Examine the operational coordination requirements between the local, state, and Federal first responder agencies in response to an active shooter event at a cruise terminal.

-Objective 4b: Enhance the ability of the Port / Facility leaders and decision makers to respond to a major emergency or disaster.
+Objective 5b: Enhance the ability of the port / facility leaders and decision makers to respond to a major emergency or disaster.

-Objective 4c: Examine the limits of mutual aid, with the intent to determine the capabilities of the Port to respond to an event absent of substantial and immediate assistance.
+Objective 5c: Examine the limits of mutual aid, with the intent to determine the capabilities of the port to respond to an event absent of substantial and immediate assistance.

-Objective 4d: Develop a common understanding of key homeland security policies, emergency management strategies, authorities, plans and organizational structure.
+Objective 5d: Develop a common understanding of key homeland security policies, emergency management strategies, authorities, plans, and organizational structure.

-Objective 4e: Identify gaps and needs in the command and control structure of disaster response.
+Objective 5e: Identify gaps and needs in the command and control structure of disaster response.

-5) Operational Communications:
+6) Operational Communications:

-Objective 5a: Determine the ability and effectiveness of integrating disparate radio systems between port, port tenants, and local first responders.
+Objective 6a: Determine the ability and effectiveness of integrating disparate radio systems between port, port tenants, and local first responders.

-Objective 5b: Determine the ability of first responder agencies to establish a communication plan that utilizes appropriate talk groups on a shared radio system.
+Objective 6b: Determine the ability of first responder agencies to establish a communication plan that utilizes appropriate talk groups on a shared radio system.

-Objective 5c: Determine the best way to establish voice communications with affected port facility.
+Objective 6c: Determine the best way to establish voice communications with affected port facility.

-Objective 5d: Establish secondary and tertiary means of communications between affected port facility
+Objective 6d: Establish secondary and tertiary means of communications between affected port facility.

-6) Situational Awareness:
+7) Situational Awareness:

-Objective 6a: Determine the effectiveness of port officials / port facilities to share information and provide situational awareness to local first responders.
+Objective 7a: Determine the effectiveness of port officials / port facilities to share information and provide situational awareness to local first responders.

-Objective 6b: Determine the effectiveness of port officials / local first responders to develop situational awareness of an active shooter event at a port facility.
+Objective 7b: Determine the effectiveness of port officials / local first responders to develop situational awareness of an active shooter event at a port facility.

-Objective 6c: Determine the effectiveness of port officials / local first responders to monitor social media to enhance situational awareness of an escalating event at a port facility.
+Objective 7c: Determine the effectiveness of port officials / local first responders to monitor social media to enhance situational awareness of an escalating event at a port facility.

-Objective 6d: Determine if notification systems are sufficient to alert the port system of an immediate active shooter threat.
+Objective 7d: Determine if notification systems are sufficient to alert the port system of an immediate active shooter threat.